mathspp/mathspp/pages/02.blog/01.pydonts/chaining-comparison-operators/item.en.md

 ---
+metadata:
+    description: "Learn the ins and outs of comparison operator chaining, and especially the cases you should avoid."
-title: "Chaining comparison operators | Pydon't"
+title: "Chaining comparison operators | Pydon't 🐍"
 ---

-Python's comparisons operators can be chained to shorten common comparison expressions.
-Learn the ins and outs of comparison operator chaining and especially the cases you should *avoid*, namely those where you chain comparison operators that aren't aligned.
+Learn the ins and outs of comparison operator chaining, and especially the cases you should avoid.

 ===